c3s-applications/helm-chart/README.md

 helm package single-pod-application
 ```

-This will create a .tgz file locally.
-You must then upload the .tgz file to [Harbor using the web-interface](https://goharbor.io/docs/1.10/working-with-projects/working-with-images/managing-helm-charts/).
-The command line interface is not ideal, and this is not a frequently run command to justify programatic updates.
+This will create a .tgz file locally, which you must then upload to [Harbor](eccr.ecmwf.int).
+This can be via [the Harbor web-interface](https://goharbor.io/docs/1.10/working-with-projects/working-with-images/managing-helm-charts/), or via the [command line utilities](https://goharbor.io/docs/2.12.0/working-with-projects/working-with-oci/working-with-helm-oci-charts/).

-## Harbor
+## Using the helm chart

-This chart is accesible via Harbor, at https://eccr.ecmwf.int, it is in the c3s-applications projects, and the
+The chart is now accesible via Harbor, at https://eccr.ecmwf.int, it is in the
-chart is called c3s-applications.
+c3s-applications projects, and the chart is called `single-pod-application`.

 If you have adequate credentials on your machine you can add the repo to your helm using: